With over 140 attorneys in offices throughout Michigan, Bodman PLC has delivered extraordinary results to our clients

 After working alongside automotive legend Henry Ford on the Ford Motor Company legal staff, Wallace R. Middleton and Clifford B. Longley founded their own firm in 1929.
 Several years later, Henry E. Bodman, general counsel to the Packard Motor Car Company, joined them.
 Henry Ford became one of the firm’s first clients, and they were on their way to building a strong reputation for leadership, integrity, and quality.

 In 1933, Longley and the firm represented Edsel Ford in the formation of Manufacturers National Bank.
 From its inception to present day, the Bank, now known as Comerica Bank following a merger in 1992, has remained a Bodman client.
 Throughout the 1950s, Bodman continued its streak of high-profile clients by beginning the firm’s relationship with the Detroit Lions, which we have continually represented through present day.

 In 1976, the firm became the first major tenant of an iconic piece of the Detroit skyline: The Detroit Renaissance Center.
 Beyond relocating to the Renaissance Center, the firm went through several changes throughout the 1980’s and 1990’s; the Ann Arbor firm of Dobson, Griffin, Austin & Berman joined Bodman in 1988, forming the basis of the firm’s Ann Arbor office, and the firm became known as Bodman, Longley, & Dahling.
 Shortly after in 1990, a firm called Conboy, Fell, Stack, Lieder & Hanson became Bodman’s Northern Michigan office, located in Cheboygan.
 The Conboy firm’s solid bank regulatory practice strengthened Bodman’s ties to Michigan’s banking industry.
 By the end of the millennium, Bodman had over one hundred attorneys and was playing a significant role in the development of Ford Field, the new home of the Detroit Lions.

 Soon after, Bodman’s Detroit office made the move from the riverfront Renaissance Center to its current location: Ford Field.
 In recent years, the firm has made significant changes including the formation of several practice groups to better serve our clients and the opening of our West Michigan office in Grand Rapids.
-Today, with Larry R. Shulman as chairman, Bodman continues to uphold a strong standard of legal knowledge, professionalism, and client service.
+Today, with Larry R. Shulman as chairman and Carrie Leahy as chairman-elect, Bodman continues to uphold a strong standard of legal knowledge, professionalism, and client service.